Seerow0/Python-Jellyfin-Tagger/README.md

 This will:
 ✔ Log into Jellyfin
-✔ Find the "name of your library" library
+✔ Find the "your_library_name" library
-✔ Add the "your specified tag" tag to all items inside
+✔ Add the "your_specified_tag" tag to all items inside

 ---

 ## Prerequisites

 Jellyfin Server
+http://localhost:8096 --- If this link does not take you to jellyfin UI, right click on your server in the taskar and click open jellyfin.

 ---